When was the Cretaceous period?

-Because the continents were separated, mammals, birds, and dinosaurs on different continents evolved separately and got more and more different from each other.
-As the continents separated, the climate got cooler and rainier, and there was even snow in some places and glaciers on high mountains.
+Because the continents were separated, mammals, birds, and dinosaurs on different continents evolved separately.
+So they got more and more different from each other.
+Most land was closer to oceans, so the climate got cooler and rainier.
+Earth even had snow in some places and glaciers on high mountains.

 But by the middle of the Cretaceous period, the movements of the tectonic plates caused a lot of huge volcanic eruptions all over the planet, and these volcanoes shot a lot of carbon dioxide into the air.

 By the end of the Cretaceous most of the plants on earth were flowering ones.
 In addition to the bees, a lot of other new kinds of insects developed, like ants, grasshoppers, and termites.

-Birds, on the other hand, did very well, and pretty much pushed aside the older pterodactyls by the end of the Cretaceous period.
+Birds, on the other hand, did very well.
+They pretty much pushed aside the older pterodactyls by the end of the Cretaceous period.